 Salzburg – Advent in the City

-Salzburg city certainly pays homage to the Silent Night song in abundance, as the capital of the region.
-Not to mention it is a city that loves Christmas and everything associated with it, including this Christmas carol.
-Advent is very special here and lives up to its reputation of having a romantic atmosphere.
+Salzburg city certainly pays homage to the Silent Night song as the region’s capital.
+It is a city that loves Christmas and everything associated with it, including this Christmas carol.
+Advent is very special here and has a reputation for its romantic, advent atmosphere.

-While there are Christmas markets to be found in Mirabell Square, Sterngarten, Hohensalzburg Fortress and Hellbrunn (if you want to tour them all), the Salzburger Christkindlmarkt has a special representation.
-Since 2014 the tree has been provided by one of the seven Silent Night towns.
-The tree this year is from Obernsdorf, the village of the Silent Night Chapel.
+While there are Christmas markets in Mirabell Square, Sterngarten, Hohensalzburg Fortress, and Hellbrunn (if you want to tour them all), the Salzburger Christkindlmarkt has a special representation.
+Since 2014, one of the seven Silent Night towns has gifted the tree.

-Open all-year-round but with the most footfall during the festive period, the Christmas Museum Salzburg on Mozartplatz was a fascinating and incredibly well curated collection of artifacts from 1840-1940.
-Everything from model toys of Krampus and the Christkind to jewellery, tree decorations and delicately designed nativity and advent cribs fill the room in floor-to-ceiling glass cabinets.
-You never know how many Christmas related objects existed in the world until this point, and how we express advent differently across the world.
+Everything from model toys of Krampus and the Christkind to jewellery, tree decorations, delicately designed nativity, and advent cribs fill the room in floor-to-ceiling glass cabinets.
+You never know how many Christmas related objects existed until this point and how we express advent differently worldwide.

 Duration: 2 days

-Steyr is the city that lies at the heart of the well-known Christkindl region, and a visit to Upper Austria means not only following the Silent Night trail further, but further indulging in all things advent and festive.
+Steyr is the city that lies at the heart of the well-known Christkindl region, and a visit to Upper Austria means not only following the Silent Night trail further but indulging in all things advent and festive.